prakashgithubnew/CoreJava/CoreJavaPractise/Threading/readme.md

    t3.join()

     2. Multithreading can be achieved by 2 ways.Extending the class with Thread and implementing by runnable interface.
-       Extending ny thread can be preferred as the object can use multiple methods yield and interrupt which is not possible in case of runnable.
+       Extending any thread can be preferred as the object can use multiple methods yield and interrupt which is not possible in case of runnable.
-   3. Suppose you have 2 threads and you started both by using t1.start and t2.start and then you are using t1.join and then t2.join.This will not synchonze threads to sun one after another because you started both together.
+   3. Suppose you have 2 threads and you started both by using t1.start and t2.start and then you are using t1.join and then t2.join.This will not synchronize threads to run one after another because you started both together.
    To make it work one after another you need to use as below t1.start() t1.join()